stumpner/wallride-docs/docs/guide.md

 About HA
 --------
-WallRide is infinispanを使ったHA構成を実現してるよ
+WallRide enables HA architecture by using infinispan.

 For more Details: chotto matte kudasai

 7 What’s next
 =============
-WallRide is still milestone but working hard for Release version!
+WallRide is still milestone version but we are working hard for Release version.
-Of course you can use WallRide milestone version, try it out and give us more feedback!
+Of course you can use WallRide with milestone one, try it out and give us more feedback!

 8 Contribute
 =============
-WallRide github repository is [here]()
+WallRide github repository is [here](https://github.com/tagbangers/wallride).
 PRがんがんおくってね
 If you have any questions, create an issue on github.